-.
-There are 46 other prefectures that the country is divided into, which are in turn (for the most part) divided further into cities and districts; districts are further subdivided into towns and villages.
+Contrary to popular belief, Japan is not only Tokyo.
+There are 46 other prefectures that the country is divided into, which are in turn (for the most part) divided further into cities (市, shi) and districts (郡, gun); districts are further subdivided into towns (町, machi) and villages (村, mura).
 Prefectures are largely dependent on the national government in Tokyo for financial support and their organization is defined by the Local Autonomy Law, which went into effect in 1947.
 Prefectures, however, elect their own governors and do get some autonomy in their policy-making.
-If you're familiar with how the American government is set up, an oft-used analogy is the relationship between the county and the state it's part of
+If you're familiar with how the American government is set up, an oft-used analogy is the relationship between the county and the state it's part of.

 - Tokyo is a -to (都).
 Tōkyō-to is usually translated as "Tokyo Metropolis", reflecting the fact that it has grown even higher than its erstwhile peers in Osaka and Kyoto in terms of importance.

 - Hokkaido is a -dō (道), which translates as "circuit".
 It is a remainder from the Asuka (no, not that one) Period (538-710 AD), when Japan was divided into Gokishichidō (五畿七道): five provinces centered around the Imperial capital Nara and later Kyoto (Kinai), and seven circuits based on the roads that connected them to those five central provinces.
 (Hokkaido was not one of those original seven circuits - it's basically a -dō because the Meiji Government didn't know what else to call it as it wasn't developed enough to be a -ken.)